launchdarkly/LaunchDarkly-Docs/apidocs/overview.md

 We have a [complete OpenAPI (Swagger) specification](https://app.launchdarkly.com/api/v2/openapi.json) for our API.

-This specification is generated from the [ld-openapi repository on GitHub](https://github.com/launchdarkly/ld-openapi).

 You can use this specification to generate client libraries to interact with our REST API in your language of choice.

 # Client libraries